 Her mother took a last drag from her cigarette and stubbed it out.
 ‘At twelve I tried to keep you away from people for a week after your birthday, but it didn’t help.
-The first day I sent you back to school the spell killed that kid who got driven over by the bus.
+The first day I sent you back to school the spell killed that kid who got driven over by the school bus.
 The bus driver told everybody how he’d driven over the poor boy because of you, you’d attracted his attention by tugging at his shoulder.
 That’s when I found out that the spell will kill, even a week after your birthday.’

 ‘That didn’t stop you from trying again when I turned thirteen,’ said Lizelle.

 Her mother sighed.
 ‘It was worth a try,’ she said, pulling a sour face.
-‘But then the school inspector came around to check why you weren’t at school.
+‘But then the school inspector came round to check why you weren’t at school.
 I promised him you would be back at school the next day and he died moments later, just outside the front gate.’

 ‘I’m still not sure if his death was my fault,’ said Lizelle.